rhdtownsend/gyre/doc/sphinx/source/user-guide/understanding-grids/frequency-grids.rst

 degree of judgement, but here are some suggestions:

-* The number of points in the frequency grid should be a factor of 2--3 larger than the expected number of modes that will be found.
+* The number of points in the frequency grid should be a factor of 2--3 larger than the number of modes you expect GYRE will find.
 This is to ensure that the frequency spacing of the grid is everywhere smaller than the anticipated eigenfrequency spacing between adjacent modes (see the :ref:`numerical-limits` section for further discussion).

 * The distribution of points in the frequency grid should follow anticipated distribution of mode frequencies; this again is to